-6. Conclusion
+7. Conclusion

 The simple VAR-based Granger-causality test conducted in Section 3 confirmed our hypothesis that the triad of oil prices, geopolitical risk, and financial liquidity are closely linked in a self perpetuating cycle.
-Our GVAR model in Section 5 took the U.S. to be the only country that can unilaterally influence those three global variables, but the large number of countries in our sample were allowed collectively to influence those variables.
+Our primary GVAR model in Section 5 assumed that the U.S. was the only country that can unilaterally influence those three global variables, but the large number of countries in our sample were allowed collectively to influence those variables.
 Generalized impulse response functions from the GVAR model confirm our hypothesis that a negative shock to oil prices results in higher geopolitical risk and lower global financial liquidity, as petrodollar recycling decelerates or reverses direction.
 The GIRFs also show that a positive shock to geopolitical risk results in higher oil prices.
 Thus, we reconfirm the perpetuation of the cycle of low oil prices (e.g. in the late 1980s) leading to geopolitical strife (e.g. first Iraq War), which, in turn, leads to higher oil prices.
 We also confirm the catalytic role of financial liquidity in accelerating oil price bubbles and crashes, as petrodollar recycling fuels speculative demand for all commodities, including oil.
+Robustness checks that allow oil prices to be weakly exogenous in the US and endogenous to Saudi Arabia reconfirmed these main results from our primary GVAR model.

 The full power of our GVAR analysis is exhibited in its ability to study the effects of global variables on individual countries, and the collective effects of country effects on global variables.
 In this regard, we focused our attention on the most likely scenario given global variable dynamics, which is a prolonged period of relatively moderate oil prices, geopolitical risk, and financial liquidity, with a slight probability of financial tightening to give central banks room for maneuver when the next global recession arrives.
-Under this scenario, we found that countries heavily dependent on oil exports, like Saudi Arabia, are unlikely to succeed in generating significant economic growth in other sectors to compensate for contraction in their oil sectors.
+Under this scenario, we found that countries heavily dependent on oil exports, like Saudi Arabia, are unlikely to succeed in generating significant economic growth in other sectors to compensate for the inevitable economic downturn.